Custom service desks

 API Overview

-web chat provides a public API that you can implement by custom code that enables web chat to communicate with a service desk.
+The web chat provides a public API that you can implement by custom code that enables the web chat to communicate with a service desk.
 This communication integrates into the web chat visual experience.
-The API provides functions such as startChat to let the SD know when a chat starts and sendMessageToAgent to send a message from the user to an agent.
-In addition, web chat provides a callback API that allows the SD to talk back to web chat.
-It includes functions like agentJoined to let web chat know when an agent joins the chat and sendMessageToUser when the agent sends a message to display to the user.
+The API provides functions such as startChat

 Communicating from the web chat to your service desk

-The serviceDeskFactory configuration property expects a factory function that returns an object of functions or a class.
-The TypeScript definitions document the factory function and the parameters that are passed to it. web chat calls the class or functions that return from the factory as needed to communicate with your integration.
+configuration property expects a factory function that returns an object of functions or a class.
+The TypeScript definitions document the factory function and the parameters that are passed to it.
+The web chat calls the class or functions that return from the factory as needed to communicate with your integration.

 One of the items that are passed into the factory is a callback object.
 The TypeScript definitions documented these callbacks.
 These callbacks are the functions that you call inside your service desk code to communicate information back to the web chat.